Py-geeks/NumberGuessing/README.md

 ```cmd
 pip install random
 ```
--> Mostly probably you should already have random installed as it comes with python distribution.
+-> Most probably you should already have random installed as it comes with python distribution.

 ### Steps to follow
 -Install the given libraries<br>